Bowmanstown, Pennsylvania

 Bowmanstown is a borough in Carbon County, Pennsylvania.
 It is part of Northeastern Pennsylvania.
-The population was 937 at the 2010 census.
+As of the 2020 census, Bowmanstown had a population of 889.

 The borough is at an elevation of 437 ft.
 It is located 3 mi west of Palmerton and 4 mi south of Lehighton off Pennsylvania Route 248.

 Geography

 Bowmanstown is located in southern Carbon County at (40.800737, -75.662167), on the northeast bank of the Lehigh River.
 It is bordered on the east and north by Lower Towamensing Township, on the southeast by the borough of Palmerton, and on the southwest and west by East Penn Township.

 According to the U.S. Census Bureau, the borough has a total area of 2.07 km2, 1.99 km2 of which is land and 0.07 km2, or 3.59%, of which is water.

 Transportation

 As of 2013, there were 8.40 mi of public roads in Bowmanstown, of which 3.11 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 5.29 mi were maintained by the borough.

 Pennsylvania Route 248 is the main highway serving Bowmanstown.
-It follows a northwest-southeast alignment across the southern and western portions of the borough, parallel to the Lehigh River.
+It follows a northwest–southeast alignment across the southern and western portions of the borough, parallel to the Lehigh River.
 Pennsylvania Route 895 begins at PA 248 in Bowmanstown and heads southwestward across the Lehigh River.